 For now, though, you’ll have to make do with Arts’ on the Ave.
 It’s located next to the Hartke Hardware store, which if you don’t know the Hartke store itself, you’re probably familiar with the store’s signature heart sign hanging from the third floor.

 In researching this piece, basic google searches of “brighton district cincinnati” turned up results of City Beat and SoapBox articles from 2010 and 2011 highlighting the arts-heavy focus of Brighton.
-It’s the kind of place where a struggling artist resides in a wonky studio apartment working tirelessly to catch a break.
-It’s the kind of place where the grind, equal parts grit & grime, leave a light film coat of hustle on your shiny new Vans.
+It’s the kind of place where a struggling artist resides in a studio apartment working tirelessly to catch a break.
+It’s the kind of place where the grind, equal parts grit & grime, leave a light coat of hustle on your shiny new Vans.
 But you don’t mind.
 In fact, you like it—the kinda inspiration you can't absorb from a podcast or your latest Kindle read.

 And with this newest addition, Arts’ invites you to a front row seat of old and new, hardship and success right before your very eyes.
 It’s this juxtaposition that makes it all the more unique and worthy of your attention.
-Because alongside Charley Harper’s print “Owl on the Prowl,” that literally hangs from the ceiling above the bar, there’s also art by a bunch of no-names.
+Because alongside Charley Harper’s print “Owl on the Prowl,” that literally hangs from the ceiling above the bar, there’s also art by a bunch of undiscovered artists.
 And they all deserve to be viewed equally.

 In case you did want a shortlist of some of the bar’s prized possessions, I am happy to oblige.
 Because how many watering holes can tout owning a Picasso lithograph from his Portrait Imageries Series and a lithograph by Salvador Dali?
 Of local significance, there’s a Leslie Shiels piece titled “Ignorance of Art” which is modeled after the gargoyle of the same name at Hughes High School.
 There’s even art in the bar surface, including a brush by internationally-known artist Thomas Wassermann.
 Yeah, pretty cool.